5hank4r/raw/README.md

-# raw
+# This is a web enemuration script written by Anish (0xUN7H1NK4BLE)
 This script will perform following task:

-Detect the technology used.
+1. Detect the technology used.
-Search exploit for used technology.
+2. Search exploit for used technology.
-Fuzz directory
+3. Fuzz directory
-Fuzz subdomain
+4. Fuzz subdomain
-Fuzz file
+5. Fuzz file
-Capture screenshot of all the directory, subdomain and file dir found.
+6. Capture screenshot of all the directory, subdomain and file dir found.
-Enumerate DNS
+7. Enumerate DNS
-Does port and service scan
+8. Does port and service scan
-Get email from all the urls
+9. Get email from all the urls
-Give whois record
+10. Give whois record
-analysis and give ssl certificate
+11. analysis and give ssl certificate
-Finally, generate a pdf report of all the findings.
+12. Finally, generate a pdf report of all the findings.